sulu/sulu-demo/README.md

 php bin/adminconsole app:install
 ```

+## Automation

+To enable automated tasks use the command ``task:run`` manually in the terminal or in a cronjob.
+This tasks executes the
+pending automation tasks (see https://github.com/sulu/SuluAutomationBundle/blob/master/Resources/doc/installation.md).

 ### File Permissions

 To fix the permissions of the project so that the web server is able to read and write them you need to run the following: